-- This is something called autolipotransplantation, talk about this is a procedure where you harvest fatty tissue from one site, usually your thigh or your abdomen, and that it is transplanting the bottom of your foot.
+- This is something called autolipotransplantation.
+Talk about this procedure where you harvest fatty tissue from one site, usually your thigh or your abdomen, and transplant the bottom of your foot.

 Foot Fat Pad Augmentation:

-- This is a surgical procedure which attempts to implant a “substitute” tissue.
+- This is a surgical procedure that attempts to implant a “substitute” tissue.

-- The most common material used is graft jacket.
+- The most common material used is a graft jacket.